werf/werf/docs/_includes/reference/cli/werf_kubectl_top_pod.md

 {% endif %}
 Display resource (CPU/memory) usage of pods.

- The 'top pod' command allows you to see the resource consumption of pods.
+The `top pod` command allows you to see the resource consumption of pods.

 Due to the metrics pipeline delay, they may be unavailable for a few minutes since pod creation.

 {{ header }} Syntax